Workflow Fundamentals

 Workflow Engine workflows integrate with various system components through the participants and assets they evaluate:

-• Data Sources: External provider APIs for participant/asset data
+• Feature Store: External provider APIs and pre-configured data transformations

 • Launchpad: Manual review queues for warnings